naemon/naemon.github.io/documentation/usersguide/redundancy.md

 The goal of this type of redundancy implementation is simple.
 Both the "master" and "slave" hosts monitor the same hosts and service on the network.
 Under normal circumstances only the "master" host will be sending out notifications to contacts about problems.
 We want the "slave" host running Naemon to take over the job of notifying contacts about problems if:

 <ol>
-<li>The "master" host that runs Naemon is down or..
+<li>The "master" host that runs Naemon is down or..</li>
-<li>The Naemon process on the "master" host stops running for some reason
+<li>The Naemon process on the "master" host stops running for some reason</li>
 </ol>

 #### Network Layout Diagram